How to Do the Right Thing with a Bonus (or Any Extra $$$) | Wealthsimple

 How to Do the Right Thing with a Bonus (or Any Extra $$$)

 Congratulations!
 You got a bonus!
-Or a really nice Christmas gift in the form of a cheque.
+Or a really nice Christmas gift in the form of a check.
 Or any old windfall.
 Here's how to use it to build wealth.

 Bonuses.
 They're magical things.
 Sometimes you're expecting them — Wall Street is famous for these, the kind you count on, the kind that often come with lots of zeros.
 Sometimes you're not — maybe you happened to do an insanely good job this year, or maybe the company did exceptionally well and the bosses are good enough not to hoard the profits.
 The thing to remember is that bonuses are the same as any chunk of money one comes into, and as such, the smartest strategy for your bonus is the same as the smartest strategy for folks who get a big Christmas gift or a small inheritance from their great aunt.
 (Our advice for great-aunt-inheritors is, likewise, the same as our advice to Wall Street bonus-getters.)